Get Your Vision Back

 Make an eye exam appointment with McDonald Optical today, and we’ll be more than happy to help in any way we can.

 Chronically elevated levels of sugar in your blood causes inflammation and damage to blood vessels—including the tiny ones which supply blood to your retinas.
-When this happens, the retinal tissue can begin to break down and scar, leading to progressive vision loss.
+The retinal tissue can begin to break down and scar when this happens, leading to progressive vision loss.

-Early diabetic retinopathy, also called nonproliferative diabetic retinopathy (NPDR), is the most common form of this condition and occurs when new blood vessels do not grow in the retina.
+Early diabetic retinopathy, also called nonproliferative diabetic retinopathy (NPDR), is the most common form of this condition.
+It occurs when new blood vessels do not grow in the retina.

-Advanced diabetic retinopathy, or proliferative diabetic retinopathy, is more severe and occurs when damaged blood vessels close off and new, abnormal blood vessels grow in the retina.
-This form may lead to the retina detaching from the back of the eye or can damage the optic nerve which carries images from the eye to the brain and lead to glaucoma.
+Advanced diabetic retinopathy, or proliferative diabetic retinopathy, is more severe.
+This occurs when damaged blood vessels close off, and new abnormal blood vessels grow in the retina.
+This form may lead to the retina detaching from the back of the eye or damage the optic nerve, which carries images from the eye to the brain and leads to glaucoma.